jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 >An error is raised if the most frequently observed mean quality is below 20 - this equates to a 1% error rate.

 ## Per base sequence content
+This module shows the proportion of bases in each position.
+In an unbiased library, the proportion of A, T, C, G, should run parallel to each other.
+If there is a bias, this could imply that the primers or

 # Synchronization